IngCr3at1on/infra/README.md

 ## Notes

-* clusters dir is a WIP and should be mostly ignored for the time being
-* metal/homelab/k8s is in a similar state
+* ansible community.general is used, it can be installed with `ansible-galaxy collection install community.general`
+* ansible community.docker is used, it can be installed with `ansible-galaxy collection install community.docker`
+* ansible community.crypto is used, it can be installed with `ansible-galaxy collection install community.crypto`